reneateh/reneateh/README.md

 -📫 How to reach me: clovisateh02@gmail.com

--🌱 I’m currently learning to a Certified Kubernetes Administrator
+-🌱 I’m currently learning to get Certified Kubernetes Administrator

 -💡 Hashtag that describes me #DevOpsWizard